Rangers vs. Marlins Player Props Betting Odds

 Semien Stats

-- Semien will look for his fifth straight game with a hit in this contest.
-In his last five games he is hitting .316 with two home runs, three walks and five RBI.
+- Semien has recorded at least one hit in five straight games.
+During his last five outings he is batting .350 with a double, two home runs, two walks and six RBI.

 Semien Recent Games